freemantest123/SikuliX-API/README.md

 <br /><br />
 The downloadable packages of Sikuli API contain everything needed to develop, test, run and debug with any suitable IDE (e.g. Eclipse, Netbeans, ...) or however you like ;-).
 <br /><br />
-This repo now (Beta500+) is **based on Maven** and can produce a sikuli-script.jar (containing all stuff: Java, Jython and native libs) and a lightweight sikuli-japi.jar, that only contains the Sikuli Java and Jython source stuff and the needed native libs and is intended for use in pure Java or in Java aware scripting and testing environments. [... click for more info](https://github.com/RaiMan/SikuliX-API/wiki/Maven-support)
+This repo is **based on Maven** and can produce a sikuli-script.jar (containing all stuff: Java, Jython and native libs) and a lightweight sikuli-japi.jar, that only contains the Sikuli Java and Jython source stuff and the needed native libs and is intended for use in pure Java or in Java aware scripting and testing environments. [... click for more info](https://github.com/RaiMan/SikuliX-API/wiki/Maven-support)
 <br /><br />
 If new to Sikuli, you might aternatively be interested in the pure Java implementation, which is to some extent feature compatible, but not API compatible: [Sikuli Java API](http://code.google.com/p/sikuli-api).
 <br /><br />
 **Roadmap**
  - **2013 May 22:** release of Sikuli API 1.0.0
-  - there will be packages for Windows, Mac and Linux both 32- and 64-Bit
   - more information: [start here ...](http://www.sikuli.org/download.html)
   - there will be service updates, if necessary (Help menu -> check for updates or Prefs: autoupdate)
 <br /><br />
- - **2013 June 15:** open a developement branch for Sikuli API 1.1
+ - **2013 June 10:** open a developement branch for Sikuli API 1.1
-  - use existing Java wrappers for OpenCV (javacv) and Tesseract (Tes4J) alternatively
-  - more enhancements tbd.
+  - more information in the branch developement
 <br /><br />
  - **2013 October 31:** release of Sikuli API 1.1
-  - merge branch develop into branch master
+  - merge branch development into branch master
   - open a developement branch for Sikuli API 1.2
   - new features tbd.
 <br /><br />